shoutem/shoutem.github.io/_posts/1-1-1-Introduction.md

 <Text>Hello World!</Text>
 ```

-On top of React and React Native, we\'re using [Redux](http://redux.js.org/) as a pattern to write extensions.
-Redux envolves from Flux introducing simpler, one-way unidirectional data flow for predictive application behavior.
-Although Shoutem is using Redux for it's architecture within the application, you\'re free to use any other application architecture.
+On top of React and React Native, we're using [Redux](http://redux.js.org/) as a pattern to write extensions.
+Redux envolves from Flux introducing simpler, one-way data flow for predictive application behavior.
+Although Shoutem is using Redux for it's architecture within the application, you're free to use any other application architecture.
 However, tutorials will use Redux constructs when writing extension.
 There are several constructs in Redux shown on next picture:

 <p class="image">
 <img src='http://shoutem.github.io/img/getting-started/redux.png'/>